Child Poverty starts at Home, Here's How To Prevent Abuse & Homelessness

 Our brains work in a specific way so that the more stimuli you get in your childhood, the more it stimulates your brain and helps it develop.
 Stimuli can be very different things nonetheless, it can be experiences (social, sports), it can be education, confronting certain situations etc.

 Poverty does not impact on that directly but its effects do, and in a complex manner.
 Studies have shown that home is the most decisive and distinctive factor (that’s the biggest difference between poor and rich kids, if you assume they all go to school) in that lack of money and of rich environment won’t stimulate kids’ brains as much as they would need to.
 This also gives huge place to the parenting style, in finding the right balance between leisure, education, outdoor activities, etc. However there isn’t much you can do when you’re poor, heck there isn’t much you can plan at all.

-Being on all fronts to better help children in poverty
+Being on all fronts to better help children

 The problem is often the absence of a broad and inclusive strategy that tackles these issues altogether, or at least coordinates the efforts of different agencies (if they even exist), such as job finding support and all kinds of social care services.